DefectDojo/django-DefectDojo/docs/content/en/integrations/importing.md

     - Finding date will be whatever the user set for `scan_date`
 4. The report **sets** the date, and the `scan_date` is **set** at import
     - Finding date will be whatever the user set for `scan_date`

-#### UI

-In the import UI (pictured above) the "Scan Completion Date" (This is really the `scan_date` field under the hood) field is already filled out.
-This is because the default value (date of import) is already filled out in the form for user convenience.
-General rule is if the date from the report (if available) is to be respected, then do not change the default value of Scan Completion Date.

-#### API

-In the API payloads used in the exmaple above, the `scan_date` field is used in every request, but it is **not** a mandatory field.
-Leaving it out of the payload will tell the importer to use the default value (date of import) for the report.
-General rule is if the date from the report (if available) is to be respected, then do not add the `scan_date` field to the payload when importing.